arthurhammer/FrameGrabber/README.md

 ## About

-Frame Graber is my first app!
+Frame Grabber is my first app!

 I made it primarily for two reasons: One, because I've wanted an app like this for the longest time.
 And two, because it seemed like the perfect project in size to finally learn iOS development and Swift.